ionic-team/capacitor-docs/docs/apis/http.md

 };

 // Example of a POST request.
 Note: data
-// can be passed as a raw JS Object (must be JSON serializable) const doPost = () => {
+// can be passed as a raw JS Object (must be JSON serializable).
+// Content-Type is required for body to be sent with POST/PUT/PATCH requests. const doPost = () => {
   const options = {
     url: 'https://example.com/my/api',
-    headers: { 'X-Fake-Header': 'Fake-Value' },
+    headers: {
+      'Content-Type': 'application/json',
+      'X-Fake-Header': 'Fake-Value',
+    },
     data: { foo: 'bar' },
   };